KungumapriyaaMKP/InfosysSpringboard/README.md

 hello guys!
 I'm Aswini as I have cleaned the dataset and push it. u can do the train test split hi guys! i have preparing the ppt.

+hey Isha Sudarshini this side.
+I am doing the test train split and will upload it in a while.
+Aswini, could you also upload the code used for data cleaning.
+It might be helpful for the ppt and to explain the project tomorrow.